BASES - Baseball And Softball Essential Skills TRAINING FACILITY

 Bob, a life-long baseball enthusiast, has been involved in baseball as long as he can remember.
 It started with neighborhood Wiffelball in the back yard, continued with organized little league baseball, more pick-up games at the local sandlot and eventually high school baseball.
 He has been coaching youth baseball since (1980) his days in college at the University of Maryland at College Park.
 It was then that he answered an ad in his apartment complex's newsletter for a little league coach (he recalls that experience in the column to the left).

-Over the past 19 years Bob has been a manager and coach of his son's youth baseball teams through the Linthicum-Ferndale Athletic Association (LFYAA).
-Most recently Bob has been involved as the Bench Coach/Scorekeeper/Statistician for the CHEN Chargers High School Baseball team for home schooled students and assistant coach of The Sandlot and BASES in-house travel teams.
+Over the past 42 years Bob has been a manager and coach of various teams throughout the area including his son's youth baseball teams through the Linthicum-Ferndale Athletic Association (LFYAA).
+Most recently Bob has been involved as the Bench Coach/Scorekeeper/Statistician for the Baltimore Blue Crabs.
+He has also coached at the high school level.

-He has been married to his wife, Pam, for 27 years (1985) and has lived in the same house in Linthicum, MD during that entire time.
-He has two sons, Bob Jr., who recently graduated from UMBC and is a social media consultant for adventureweb.com, and Matt, who is a graduate of Penn-Foster High School, a baseball instructor, and most recently, a certified EMT.
+He has been married to his wife, Pam, for 35 years (1985) and has lived in the same house in Linthicum, MD during that entire time.
+He has two sons, Bob Jr., who is a graduate of UMBC and works there now as an Assistant Director in Professional Studies and is a social media consultant for adventureweb.com, and Matt, who is a graduate of Penn-Foster High School, BASES Lead Instructor, founder of the Baltimore Blue Crabs, and a certified EMT.
 Bob is also a member of St. Philip Neri Catholic Church in Linthicum.

 My Most Memorable Coaching Experience